Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.
 Thank you for reading.

-If you're looking to trade Northrop Grumman, open an account with the lowest-cost* platform trusted by professionals, Interactive Brokers.
-Their clients from over 200 countries and territories trade stocks, options, futures, forex, bonds and funds worldwide from a single integrated account.
+If you decide to trade Northrop Grumman, use the lowest-cost* platform that is rated #1 Overall by Barron's, Interactive Brokers.
+Trade stocks, options, futures, forex, bonds and funds on 135 markets, all from a single integrated account.